 In the right-hand section, you’ll find the Effects panel.
 Click on it to expand it.

-To change whether you are creating a vignette from exposure or saturation, click on Style.
+To change whether you are creating a vignette from

-Use the Effects panel to change the Midpoint (the centre of the vignetting), Roundness (how round or oval the effect is), Feather (how smooth the transition is) and Highlights (how bright the whitest areas are).
+Use the Effects panel to change the Midpoint (the center of the vignetting), Roundness (how round or oval the effect is), Feather (how smooth the transition is) and Highlights (how bright the whitest areas are).